Author

 Joseph Sewall

-Joseph Sewall (1688–1769) was a prominent New England Congregationalist minister and theologian whose pastoral leadership at the Old South Church in Boston made him a significant figure in early eighteenth-century American religious thought.
-His theological writings, including *The Rulers Must Be Just*, engaged with contemporary debates about civil authority, moral governance, and the relationship between ecclesiastical and secular power during a period of increasing colonial autonomy.
-Sewall's work exemplified the intellectual continuity between Puritan covenant theology and the emerging theological frameworks that would influence Revolutionary-era American political thought.
+Joseph Sewall (1688–1769) was a prominent New England Congregationalist minister and theologian whose pastoral leadership at the Old South Church in Boston positioned him as a significant voice in early eighteenth-century American Protestantism.
+His theological writings, including *The Rulers Must Be Just*, engaged with contemporary debates regarding civil authority, moral governance, and the relationship between religious and secular power during a period of increasing colonial political consciousness.
+Sewall's work exemplified the intellectual rigor of colonial New England divinity while addressing the practical concerns of a society navigating questions of authority and social order in the decades preceding the American Revolution.

 Works in the Library